Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 - [DELETE]
 Click this button to delete the selected workflow version.

+  > [Info] To prevent any problems, it is strongly recommended not to delete a workflow.
+For detailed information, see [Delete a workflow](ActindoWorkFlow/Operation/01_ManageWorkflows.md#delete-a-workflow).

 - [VIEW]
 Click this button to view the selected workflow version.